 - Use overlay tool to find relationship between crimes and liquor establishments.
 This will also help to know whether or not poverty and unemployment rate are factors contributing to more crimes in any specific area of the city.

 - Suggest ways for reducing crime based on the results of our analysis

-from datetime import datetime from IPython.display import display from arcgis import GIS from arcgis.features.analyze_patterns import find_hot_spots from arcgis.features.enrich_data import enrich_layer from arcgis.features.manage_data import overlay_layers from arcgis.features.find_locations import find_existing_locations
+from datetime import datetime as dt from IPython.display import display from arcgis import GIS from arcgis.features.analyze_patterns import find_hot_spots from arcgis.features.enrich_data import enrich_layer from arcgis.features.manage_data import overlay_layers from arcgis.features.find_locations import find_existing_locations

 Search for CrimeAnalysisData layer in ArcGIS Online.
 We can search for content shared by users outside our organization by setting outside_org to True.

 items = gis.content.search('title:CrimeAnalysisData owner:api_data_owner', 'feature layer')